 Chancellor Gorkon: You don't trust me, do you?
 I don't blame you.
 If there is to be a brave new world, our generation is going to have the hardest time living in it.

 Captain Spock: There is an old Vulcan proverb: only Nixon could go to China.

-Captain Spock: Mr. Scott, I understand you are experiencing difficulties with the warp drive.
+Captain Spock: Mr. Scott, I understand you're having difficulty with the warp drive.
 How much time do you require for repair?

-Captain Spock: Mr. Scott, if we return to Spacedock, then not only will we lost the chance to discover who is behind all this, then it is also likely that we will never see Captain Kirk or Doctor McCoy alive again.
+Captain Spock: Mr. Scott, if we return to Spacedock, the assassins will surely find a way to dispose of their incriminating footwear, and we will never see the Captain or Doctor McCoy alive again.

 Captain Montgomery 'Scotty' Scott: Could take weeks, sir.